What is Data Classification?

 Data is the foundation of many organizations today.
 It is transferred between in-house departments and shared with third parties to enhance customer experience, influence industry trends, and facilitate day-to-day function (grocery stores, banks, and gyms all process consumer data).

-It is necessary to classify data regardless of whether your goals are driven by privacy regulations covering sensitive data or by security that’s focussed on any type of data within your company.
+It is necessary to classify data regardless of whether your goals are driven by privacy regulations covering sensitive data or by security that’s focused on any type of data within your company.
 Privacy driven initiatives are typically driven by compliance with regulations such as the GDPR, CCPA / CPRA and HIPAA.

 Regardless of whether your classification needs are driven by privacy or security, the act of classifying data can yield other benefits.
 For example, a typical organization stores substantially large volumes of old data that is no longer used, or needed.
 A proactive classification initiative helps to uncover such data leading to a simple decision – deletion which means less data and lower risk.